khansameeruser/terraform-multi-cloud/DEPLOYMENT.md

 # This is a Step by Step Deployment Guide

-This file provides comprehensive steps for deploying the serverless web application on AWS.
-It ensures that users can successfully deploy the application in their AWS environment.
+This file provides comprehensive steps for deploying the Terraform powered multi cloud architecture

 ## Step 1: Setting up Terraform